wp-plugins/woocommerce-book-keeper/readme.txt

 =3 Premium versions available if you need more=

-If you need more functionnalities (like detailed account codes or cost centers, exceptionnal charges and credits with alerts when income and outcome don\'t match...), you should have a look to our premium versions on our website)
+If you need more functionnalities (like detailed account codes or cost centers, exceptionnal charges and credits with alerts when income and outcome don\'t match...), you should have a look to our premium versions on our website : http://www.woocommerce-book-keeper.com)

 =Multilingual=